How to Grow Shiitake Mushrooms on Logs With Plug Spawn

 | Fruiting | Seasonal cycles | Environmental triggers cause mushrooms | Harvest timing, post-harvest care |

-Choosing Hardwood Logs for Maximum Production
+Choosing Hardwood Logs for Shiitake Plug Spawn: What Actually Matters

 | Wood Type | Density | Nutrient Content | Beginner Friendly | Flavor Profile |